HumayunShariarHimu/MindCrack/README.md

-# MindCrack
-A Psychological Project [Prototype] As Self Rehabilitational Environment
+MindCrack - Psychological Phenomena As Subconscious Mind Access [A Psychological Project (Prototype) As Self Rehabilitational Environment]